aribrew/wine-utils/README.md

 So, with these utils you will be able to download and "install" WINE without really installing it (with the package manager).

-The setup.sh script performs the minimal full setup, that includes updating the WINE environment scripts, installing the WINE repository and its dependencies.
+The full_setup.sh script includes installing/updating the scripts, installing the WINE repository and its dependencies.

 Then the recommended WINE version will be downloaded and installed both for i386 and AMD64, and a default prefix will be created for each one.